 The MSc is offered on a full-time (one-year) and part-time (two-year) basis.
-The Postgraduate Diploma is only available part-time (one-year).
-For the full-time MSc, both of the following elements are taken concurrently.
+The Postgraduate Diploma is only available full-time (one-year).

 All modules are compulsory.